serokell/blog-posts/typescript-for-haskellers/article.md

 }[IfElse<Equals<Zero, N>, "acc", "n">]
 ```

-### GADT and eDSL
+### GADTs and eDSLs

-#### GADT
+#### Generalized algebraic data types

-Generalized algebraic data types in Haskell give us an ability to manually write types of the constructors.
+Generalized algebraic data types (GADTs) in Haskell give us an ability to manually write types of the constructors.
-Having data type `D a` with type value `a` we are able to create constructors like `C :: Int -> D Int`.
+Having a data type `D a` with a type value `a`, we are able to create constructors like `C :: Int -> D Int`.
-The key feature here is that Haskell may say us about equality of types `a` and `Int` here.
+The key feature is that Haskell can say us about equality of types `a` and `Int` here.

-The other great feature of this approach is that we can make nice eDSL using GADT.
+The other great feature of this approach is that we can make a nice eDSL by using GADTs.
-And again TypeScript will not give you such a good eDSL as a result, but it doesn't mean that we can't do it.
+And again, TypeScript will not give you such a good eDSL as a result, but it doesn't mean that we can't do it.

 TypeScript on the other hand doesn't have equality inference.
 Nevertheless, we can manually provide such equality to it as a value.

-We will use `fp-ts` here and later as it has a lot of build in useful types and functions.
+We will use `fp-ts` here and below since it has a lot of useful built-in types and functions.

 ```typescript
 import { identity } from "fp-ts/lib/function";
 ```

 The next step in `Equality` definition.
-To provide equality as a value we use Leibniz equality.
+To provide equality as a value, we use Leibniz equality.
 Here is a simplified version of it.
-Interface `Equality` is a Hybrid Type which gives an ability for object act as a function.
+Interface `Equality` is a hybrid type, which gives an object the ability to act as a function.
-Then in `ArithExpr` we simplify `Equality<A, B>` into an identity `(a: A) => A`.
+Then in `ArithExpr`, we simplify `Equality<A, B>` into an identity `(a: A) => A`.
-And finally in `interpret` switching on `type` TypeScript does type narrowing for that case and `proof` gets inferred into a conversion of that specific type into `A`.
+And, finally, in `interpret`, switching on `type` TypeScript does type narrowing for that case, and `proof` gets inferred into a conversion of that specific type into `A`.
-For the fully understandable of this equality you can check [original](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/) PureScript article and also `Giulio Canti` [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997), on which this part is based, of its implementation in TypeScript.
+To fully understand this equality, you can check the [original](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/) PureScript article and also Giulio Canti's [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997) (on which this part is based) of its implementation in TypeScript.

 ```typescript
 interface Equality<A, B> {